Alukardd/blackhole/_posts/2014-03-28-tutorial-files.md

 void repository_t<Level>::instance().configure();
 {% endhighlight %}

 Required logger's object can be properly created only after registering frontend with corresponding configuration.
-Without registration an exception will be thrown:
+Without registration an exception will be thrown.

-### And don't forget to cook
+### Configuration comes

 Returning to the formatters and sinks configuration, formatter one is already familiar to us:
 {% highlight c++ %}